winniebosy/adventure_game/README.md

       - git clone
       - unzip the clone file and navigate to the file
       - Open the file in the terminal
- -Open tbe project on your desired editor
+ - Open tbe project on your desired editor

 ## Key Takeaways
  - use of functions to refactor code